lab_huffman Hazardous Huffman Codes

 ss << myChar;

-Implement writeTree()
+Implement writeTree() and readTree()

-Finally, you will write a function used for writing HuffmanTrees
+Finally, you will write a function used for writing HuffmanTrees to files in

 an efficient way, and a function to read this efficiently stored file-based

-representation of a HuffmanTree
+representation of a HuffmanTree.

-Here is the Doxygen for writeTree()
+Here is the Doxygen for writeTree() and the Doxygen for

-You will probably find the Doxygen for BinaryFileWriter
+You will probably find the Doxygen for BinaryFileWriter useful

 here.